IBM/watson-discovery-analyze-data-breaches/doc/index.md

 ## Overview

 The Watson Discovery Service can analyse your data and enrich it, as well as letting you query your data using a cognitive search engine.
-[Watson Discovory BYOD][byod] demonstrates how you can build an application using the Watson Discovery Service with your own dataset.
+This journey demonstrates how you can build an application using the Watson Discovery Service with your own dataset.
 You'll find out how to prepare a dataset of your own so that it can be imported and enriched by the Discovery Service.
 And you'll find out how to build a search engine using that dataset.